bayesmix-dev/bayesmix/INSTALL.md

 ### Important remarks :

-- Use the native windows Command Prompt (or PowerShell) to execute these commands.
+- Use the native Windows Command Prompt (or Windows PowerShell) to execute these commands.
 If `PATH` environment variable has been configured correctly, all requirements will be satisfied.
 - In order for `bayesmix` to be properly linked to Intel's TBB library, the absolute path to `tbb` must be added to the User `PATH` variable.
-This is done automatically during build but to make this change effective user need to close and open a new Git BASH shell.
+This is done automatically during build but to make this change effective user need to close and open a new <!-- Git BASH --> shell.

 ## Build `bayesmix`